Juventus complete Ihattaren signing from PSV and loan him to Sampdoria

 What has been said?

-Minutes later, Sampdoria confirmed his arrival for the season, saying: "President Massimo Ferrero and UC Sampdoria announce that they have acquired the rights to the sports performances of the footballer Mohamed Ihattaren (born in Utrecht, Netherlands, on 12 February 2002) from Juventus FC on a temporary basis."
+Minutes later, Sampdoria confirmed his arrival for the season, saying: "President Massimo Ferrero and Sampdoria announce that they have acquired Mohamed Ihattaren from Juventus FC on a temporary basis."

 Who is Ihattaren?